-Regulations for the Degree of Doctorate in Clinical Psychology (Clin Psy D)
+Regulations for the Degree of Doctorate in Clinical Psychology (ClinPsyD)

-- 1.1 These regulations govern the award of the degree of Doctorate in Clinical Psychology. - 1.2 A candidate will register for the Doctorate in Clinical Psychology in the Norwich Medical School. - 1.3 In these Regulations, the Head of School's nominee shall normally be the School Director of Postgraduate Research. - 1.4 The award of the degree of Doctorate in Clinical Psychology confers eligibility to apply for registration as a clinical psychologist with the Health and Care Professions Council and eligibility for chartered status as a clinical psychologist.
+- 1.1 These regulations govern the award of the degree of Doctorate in Clinical Psychology. - 1.2 A candidate will register for the Doctorate in Clinical Psychology in the Norwich Medical School. - 1.3 In these Regulations, the Head of School's nominee shall normally be the Programme Director. - 1.4 The award of the degree of Doctorate in Clinical Psychology confers eligibility to apply for registration as a clinical psychologist with the Health and Care Professions Council and eligibility for chartered status as a clinical psychologist.

-A candidate for the degree of Doctorate in Clinical Psychology must: (1) Be eligible for the graduate basis for chartered membership as defined by the British Psychological Society, having normally at least a second class undergraduate honours degree from a recognised higher education institution with psychology as the main field of study;

-(2) Submit evidence of adequate training and ability to undertake the proposed course of advanced study;

-(3) Be approved by the Head of School (or nominee) as a candidate for the degree;

-(4) Study on a full-time basis in accordance with these regulations.

-2.2 Before being admitted to the degree of Doctorate in Clinical Psychology a candidate must:

-(1) Undertake research in fields of study approved by the Head of School (or nominee);

-(2) Engage in advanced study under the direction of a teacher in the University appointed by the Head of School (or nominee).
-For the thesis, candidates will study under the direction of teachers in the University appointed by the Head of School (or nominee) as the candidate's supervisory team;

-(3) Engage in advanced practical training under the direction of a Chartered Clinical Psychologist appointed by the Head of School (or nominee) as the programme's Senior Clinical Tutor;
+- 2.1 A candidate for the degree of Doctorate in Clinical Psychology must: - (1) Be eligible for the graduate basis for chartered membership as defined by the British Psychological Society, having normally at least an upper second class undergraduate honours degree from a recognised higher education institution with psychology as the main field of study; - (2) Submit evidence of adequate training and ability to undertake the proposed course of advanced study; - (3) Be approved by the Head of School (or nominee) as a candidate for the degree; - (4) Study on a full-time basis in accordance with these regulations (in exceptional circumstances a candidate may apply to transfer to part-time study in accordance with Regulation 12 below). - 2.2 Before being admitted to the degree of Doctorate in Clinical Psychology a candidate must: - (1) Undertake research in fields of study approved by the Head of School (or nominee); - (2) Engage in advanced study under the direction of a teacher in the University appointed by the Head of School (or nominee).
+For the thesis, candidates will study under the direction of teachers in the University appointed by the Head of School (or nominee) as the candidate's supervisory team; - (3) Engage in advanced practical training under the direction of a Chartered Clinical Psychologist appointed by the Head of School (or nominee) as the programme's Senior Clinical Tutor;

-(4) Satisfactorily present the results of research, study and training in a research thesis and pass such academic and clinical assessments as may be required by the Head of School (or nominee).

-2.3 A candidate who is a full-time employee of the National Health Service or other agencies shall not undertake additional paid duties in the University without the express permission of their employer.
+- (4) Satisfactorily present the results of research, study and training in a research thesis and pass such academic and clinical assessments as may be required by the Head of School (or nominee). - 2.3 A candidate who is a full-time employee of the National Health Service or other agencies shall not undertake additional paid duties in or outside the University without the express permission of their employer.

-The period of study and registration shall, subject to the following exceptions, be three years:

-(1) Permission to extend the normal period of study and registration by up to twelve months may be granted by the Head of School (or nominee) on the recommendation of the candidate's adviser.

-(2) The Head of School (or nominee) may permit the interruption of the period of study and registration if there are special reasons for doing so.
-The Head of School (or nominee) shall specify the length of interruption which may not exceed twelve months.
+- 3.1 The period of study and registration shall, subject to the following exceptions, be three years: - (1) The candidate may, with the permission of the appropriate Head of School (or nominee), spend no more than twelve months of the period of study at some other approved place of study or research.
+When the nature of the research requires that work should be undertaken elsewhere than in the University the Head of School (or nominee) may appoint an additional supervisor. - (2) Permission to extend the normal period of study and registration by up to twelve months may be granted by the Head of School (or nominee) on the recommendation of the candidate's adviser. - (3) The Head of School (or nominee) may permit the interruption of the period of study and registration if there are special reasons for doing so.
+The Head of School (or nominee) shall specify the length of interruption which may not exceed twelve months. - (4) Permission to transfer to part-time study being approved by the Academic Director of Research Degree Programmes, in accordance with Regulation 12 below.